How do taxes affect the economy in the long run?

 Primarily through the supply side.
-High tax rates can discourage work, saving, investment, and innovation, while specific tax preferences can affect the allocation of economic resources.
+High marginal tax rates can discourage work, saving, investment, and innovation, while specific tax preferences can affect the allocation of economic resources.
 But tax cuts can also slow long-run economic growth by increasing deficits.
 The long-run effects of tax policies thus depend not only on their incentive effects but also their deficit effects.

 Economic activity reflects a balance between what people, businesses, and governments want to buy and what they want to sell.
 In the short run, demand factors loom large.
 In the long run, though, supply plays the primary role in determining economic potential.
 Our productive capacity depends on the size and skills of the workforce; the amount and quality of machines, buildings, vehicles, computers, and other physical capital that workers use; and the stock of knowledge and ideas.